Less is More

 Coordinated Community Action (CCA)

-Unite around a plan and execute it well.
+Unite around a plan and execute

-Social media is the main amplifier
+Positive use of social media is the main amplifier

 • Set clear objectives, deadlines, metrics.